 Dr. Micah S. Ziegler is an assistant professor in the School of Chemical and Biomolecular Engineering and the School of Public Policy at the Georgia Institute of Technology.

-Dr. Micah S. Ziegler is a postdoctoral associate at the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
-He evaluates sustainable energy and chemical technologies and develops robust strategies to improve and deploy these technologies.
-His approach relies on collecting and curating large datasets from multiple sources and building data-informed models.
+Dr. Ziegler evaluates sustainable energy and chemical technologies, their impact, and their potential.
+His research helps to shape robust strategies to accelerate the improvement and deployment of technologies that can enable a global transition to sustainable and equitable energy systems.
+His approach relies on collecting and curating large empirical datasets from multiple sources and building data-informed models.
 His work informs research and development, public policy, and financial investment.

 Dr. Ziegler conducted postdoctoral research at the Institute for Data, Systems, and Society at the Massachusetts Institute of Technology.
 At MIT, he evaluated established and emerging energy technologies, particularly energy storage.
 To determine how to accelerate the improvement of energy storage technologies, he examined how rapidly and why they have changed over time.
 He also studied how energy storage could be used to integrate solar and wind resources into a reliable energy system.